No matter how long you’ve been in HR, you’ve probably heard of the Family and Medical Leave Act (FMLA).

 - A rolling 12-month period measured backward from the date an employee uses any FMLA leave.

-In the third option, an employee would be entitled to 12 weeks of leave during the year beginning on the first date FMLA leave is taken.
+In this option the employee would be entitled to 12 weeks of leave during the year beginning on the first date FMLA leave is taken.
 The next 12-month period would begin the first time FMLA leave is taken after completion of any previous 12-month period.

 As an example, if the employee begins FMLA leave on June 1, 2019, then the next 12-week period would begin again on June 1, 2020.